Tap the text to show or hide reading controls.

 Heh heh heh.
 Did I needle him too hard?

-It seemed his longer stint as an earthbound spirit had worn his emotions thin, too.
+Before the regression Fafnir had never been this expressive.
+His longer stint as an earthbound spirit this time around must have worn his emotions thin, too.

-Chatting with Fafnir in the ring, before he knew it, he’d entered Seoul.
+Chatting with Fafnir there in the ring, before he knew it he’d entered Seoul.

 Strangely built thing, truly.

-What’s worldly is the Constellations who demand offerings from their faithful so brazenly.
+What’s worldly is the Constellations, the way they demand offerings from their faithful so brazenly.

 A moment ago you were telling me to bring you tribute.

-The Priest job class drew its power from the society of worshipped gods, the so-called stellar field.
+The Priest class drew its power from the society of worshipped gods, the so-called stellar field.
+Maybe that was why: unlike the other classes, it had a way to grow stronger that didn’t hinge on leveling up.

 You think they’d lay something worth real money out on the roadside?

-The idea being, learn some humility if you’d receive a great and mighty Constellation?
+The idea being, learn a little humility if you’d receive a great and mighty Constellation?

 — At this rate it’s a downright bumper crop of bullshit.

-Yujin held no good feelings toward the Constellations.
+Yujin held no warm feelings toward the Constellations.

 Voyeurs, the whole lot of them.
 Peeping is all they ever do.

-Pressing down the displeasure boiling up in his heart, he walked on.
+Forcing down the displeasure boiling up in him, he pressed on.

-As if someone had hit a mute button, the noise outside cut off, and the Seoul cityscape reflected at his back was buried in darkness.
+In that instant, as if someone had hit a mute button, the noise outside cut off, and the Seoul cityscape mirrored at his back drowned in darkness.
+Inside the dwelling of the gods, a heavy silence hung.
+The countless constellations carved in relief across the dome-shaped roof began to glow.

 I’m in a foul mood, so do be quiet.
 Constellation.

-The moment the Constellations read the spirit-power dwelling in Yujin’s body, they withdrew their interest.
+The stars winked out fast.
+The moment the Constellations read the spirit-power lodged in Yujin’s body, they withdrew their interest.
+The sky emptied of all light and dyed itself in darkness.

-Kronos placed a single dot upon the empty sky.
+Kronos set a single dot upon the empty sky, a star that kindled into a soft radiance.

 Is it done?